NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Nebraska Marriage Records Public Information?

-Certified Nebraska marriage records are typically only available to persons who are statutorily eligible to obtain the vital record and show evidence of eligibility to receive the record.
+Certified Nebraska marriage records are typically only available to statutorily eligible persons to obtain the vital record and show evidence of eligibility to receive the record.
 Generally, these include the persons named on the marriage record, immediate family members, and authorized legal representatives.
 Meanwhile, an informational index of persons married in Nebraska is available to the public.
-These indexes are available at the clerk’s office in the county where the marriage license was issued.
+These indexes are available at the clerk's office in the county where the marriage license was issued.

 How Do I Obtain Nebraska Marriage Records?